Jessica Grady: Extraordinary eco-embellishment

 I am also inspired by my recycling ideas and trying to give materials a new purpose by turning them into something beautiful.

-Jessica Grady, Fragment (Detail), 2017.
-Recycled straws, cables, electric sleeve, aquarium tubing, fused waste plastic sequins and stitch on leatherette.
+Jessica Grady, Fragment (detail), 2017.
+Hand stitch.
+Recycled straws, cables, electric sleeve, aquarium tubing, fused waste plastic sequins, leatherette.

-Jessica Grady, Fragment (Detail), 2017.
-Recycled straws, cables, electric sleeve, aquarium tubing, fused waste plastic sequins and stitch on leatherette.
+Jessica Grady, Fragment (detail), 2017.
+Hand stitch.
+Recycled straws, cables, electric sleeve, aquarium tubing, fused waste plastic sequins, leatherette.

-Tell us about a piece of your work that holds particularly fond memories and why?
+Tell us about an artwork that holds fond memories…

-Fragments is a large-scale 3-D framed artwork created entirely using recycled straws, wires and dyed medical tubing.
+Fragments is a large-scale three dimensional framed artwork created entirely using recycled straws, wires and dyed medical tubing.
 This piece really pushed me out of my comfort zone and started my love of more sculptural embroidery work.
 It took several months to stitch.

 Jessica Grady, Dotted, 2021.
-Felt washers, recycled plumbing parts, wire, textile sequins and stitch on neon scuba fabric.
+Hand stitch.
+Felt washers, recycled plumbing parts, wire, textile sequins, neon scuba fabric.

 Jessica Grady, Dotted, 2021.
-Felt washers, recycled plumbing parts, wire, textile sequins and stitch on neon scuba fabric.
+Hand stitch.
+Felt washers, recycled plumbing parts, wire, textile sequins, neon scuba fabric.

 My work has evolved and grown up along with myself!
 I started my journey being quite hesitant and unsure.
-But my frustration at the lack of interesting sequins and beads has led to me becoming more aware of zero waste practices.
-I now make a conscious effort to recycle and use up unloved materials in my embroideries.
+But my frustration at the lack of interesting sequins and beads led to me becoming more aware of zero waste practices.
+I now make a conscious effort to recycle and use up unloved materials in my embroidery work.

 My sense of colour has also changed and grown stronger.